 No matter what field you’re in, finding the right person for the job is never easy.
 Whether you’re new to e-learning, or you’ve just never been involved in the hiring process before, interviewing potential Instructional Designers (IDs) can be a daunting task.
-Community member Jessica Brown started a discussion recently about how to interview an instructional designer that turned up some stellar advice, so I thought I’d write a quick recap a few of the highlights.
+Here are some tips that will help you make sure you hire the right person for the job.

 If all you have to judge a candidate on is their resume, it can be hard to choose which ones to interview.
-Andrew Winner reminded us that a good way to tell if they’ve got what it takes it to have them send you a portfolio of some past projects, so you can see concrete examples of their work.
+A good way to tell if they’ve got what it takes it to have them send you a portfolio of some past projects, so you can see concrete examples of their work.

 A big part of instructional design is taking complex concepts and breaking them down into a series of easy-to-understand chunks.
 Depending on the subject matter, this can be easier said than done.
 So how do you know if your candidate has what it takes to get the job done?

-Once you’ve narrowed down your list of candidates, Bob S, David Glow and Sharon Gregerson all agree that the best way to pick out the cream of the crop is to prepare a hands-on “homework” assignment for them.
+Once you’ve narrowed down your list of candidates, the best way to pick out the cream of the crop is to prepare a hands-on “homework” assignment for them.
 For example, you could provide them with an example of typical course content and ask them to create a mini-module.
 This will allow you gauge not only their skills (ability to structure content, graphic design, etc.), but also how interested they are in the role, based on how much effort they put into their assignment.

-As a follow up to the “homework” assignment, David Glow suggested asking the candidates questions about their methods to get a feel for how they work and determine if they are the right fit for the job.
+As a follow up to the “homework” assignment, ask the candidates questions about their methods to get a feel for how they work and determine if they are the right fit for the job.
 For example, you could ask them how they went about creating the module and how they chose the color scheme.